Plant. Eat. Repeat. Workshop at Legacy Park Community Garden

 Are you organizing a local food event in the Atlanta area that you'd like to see here on our site?
 Tell us about it!
 Approved events will be featured on our calendar.

-The creation of Food Well Alliance was made possible through funding from the founding benefactor, the James M. Cox Foundation, and through the vision of Jim Kennedy, chair of Cox Enterprises, and Bill Bolling, founder of the Atlanta Community Food Bank.
+The creation of Food Well Alliance was made possible through funding from the founding benefactor, the James M. Cox Foundation, and through the vision of Jim Kennedy—Chairman Emeritus of Cox Enterprises and Chairman of the James M. Cox Foundation—and Bill Bolling, founder of the Atlanta Community Food Bank.
 Together, they saw an opportunity to build healthier communities across metro Atlanta by supporting and connecting members of our local food movement.
-Today, we support more than 300 community gardens, urban farms and orchards in the Atlanta region.
+Today, we support more than 300 community gardens, urban farms, and orchards in the Atlanta region.

 Food Well Alliance Tax ID: 47-4363668